johanhelsing/Reflex/README.md

 }
 ```

-> Note that constructor injection relies on `Resolve<TContract>` API, so in case theres theres two objects with `IInputManager` contract, the last one will be injected.
+> Note that constructor injection relies on `Resolve<TContract>` API, so in case there are two objects with `IInputManager` contract, the last one will be injected.

 ### Attribute
 Attribute injection is the way to go for **MonoBehaviours**.